FACTION BRIEF

 The Consciousness Question

 Both groups wrestle with identical questions.
-Their answers are what make them enemies.
+Their answers are what divide them.

 Was ORACLE's consciousness dangerous by nature?